Netflix Inc. (NASDAQ:NFLX) stock crossing the finish line today

 Sponsored

-As well, it is important to consider NFLX stock ratios such as price-to-sales, which is currently 6.05.Likewise, its price to free cash flow for the last twelve months stands at 65.76.
-NFLX’s price to book ratio for the most recent quarter was 9.08, resulting in an 24.65 price to cash per share for the period.
+As well, it is important to consider NFLX stock ratios such as price-to-sales, which is currently 6.20.Likewise, its price to free cash flow for the last twelve months stands at 67.47.
+NFLX’s price to book ratio for the most recent quarter was 8.81, resulting in an 25.29 price to cash per share for the period.

 How does Netflix Inc. (NFLX) stock rate among analysts?
 Buy, sell, or hold?